Tag: bodaq

 20 responded positively.

-The remaining 50 were barely working — many of them answering the phone at home while watching TV.
+many of them answering the phone at home while watching TV.

 Here’s what I kept hearing:

-“We’ve needed interior film before, but there was no one who could do it properly.”
+but there was no one who could do it properly.”

-“Five years ago, we hired a film installer, but the quality was terrible.
+“Five years ago, we hired a vinyl wrap installer,

-We stopped using film after that.
+We stopped using it after that.

-If you trained in Korea for a year, I’m willing to give you a shot.”
+If you trained in Korea for a year,

 It’s actually a great niche business in Canada.”